Seregy/timedone-enhancement-suite/readme.md

 ### Extended projects time summary

 Extends the original projects' time summary modal window.
-Displays individual log entries for each project and allows grouping them by defining a regular expression to extract the group key.
+Displays individual log entries for each project and allows grouping them either by a ticket value or by a description, using a regular expression to extract the group key.

-Provided regular expression must contain exactly one capturing group, which will be used to extract the grouping key.
+Regular expression for the description grouping must contain exactly one capturing group, which will be used to extract the grouping key from the description value.
 All log entries sharing the same extracted value will be placed in one group.
 If a log entry doesn't match the provided regex, it will be placed in the default group.
 If no regular expression is provided, all log entries will be placed in the default group.

 Specifying the group key extraction pattern allows grouping multiple entries by a [common keyword](docs/assets/projects-time/group-keyword.png?raw=1), [suffix](docs/assets/projects-time/group-suffix.png?raw=1), or the [whole description](docs/assets/projects-time/group-full-match.png?raw=1).

-Extraction patterns are specified and stored separately for each project.
+Grouping types and extraction patterns are specified and stored separately for each project.